- Five behavioural stages can prove to be the symptoms of ICD:

 - Compulsive shopping or buying is characterize by a frequent irresistible urge to shop even if the purchases not needed or cannot affordable.

 - The prevalence of compulsive buying in the U.S. is 2–% in the general adult population, with 80–90% of these cases being females.

-- The onset believed to occur in late teens or early twenties and the disorder is believed to be generally chronic.
+- The onset believed to occur in late teens or early twenties and the disorder is believe to be generally chronic.

-- Pyromania is characterize by impulsive and repetitive urges to deliberately start fires.
+- Pyromania is characterized by impulsive and repetitive urges to deliberately start fires.
 Because of its nature, the number of studies performed for fire-setting understandably very few.